chiperific/promistasks/README.md

 1. Property#tasks with $$
 -- Report: show cost of associated tasks
--- Property: need to be able to see completed tasks

 2. Not syncing: make new Task in GT on existing list, click sync in app

 5. Make sure tasks are archiving, not deleting